Screening and Selection Process to Fill a Classified Position

 Search committee must have at least two screeners.
-This is usually persons whose familiarity with the position.
+These are usually persons who are familiar with the position and its responsibilities.
 The search committee should meet prior to screening the applicants and develop a screening matrix that defines the 1, 2, and 3 ratings.
-(For examples see the classified section on the resources page)
+Screening matrix examples: Accountant III, Administrative Specialist

 2. Screen the applications and resumes:

 Each screener should independently review each application and resume and rate each job qualification to determine each applicant's total score on the AA-28.
 Next, each screener's totals will be used to prepare a summary AA-28 form that shows the total combined scores (the sum of each screener's scores) or the average score (the total score of all the screeners divided by the number of screeners).
 Indicate on the summary AA-28 the applicants you would like to interview.